urwen/temper/README.md

 ### TEMPer1F

-White plastic USB stick marked "TEMPer1F", "-40C - +125C"; with pink button
+White plastic or metal USB stick marked "TEMPer1F", "-40C - +125C"; with pink button marked "TXT'.
-marked "TXT'.
 On the reverse, "PCsensor".
 This model has a jack for an external sensor and does *not* have an internal sensor.